Senior Executive Service

 There are two methods for entry into the career SES: application for a specific agency position and application for inclusion in an SES candidate development program (see above).
-SES vacancies are online at www.usajobs.opm.gov and through Federal Job Information Touch Screen kiosks located at OPM offices and in certain federal buildings throughout the country.
+SES vacancies are posted on www.usajobs.gov and in some cases on the individual agency’s site.
 Individuals interested in applying to join the SES should familiarize themselves with the executive core qualifications (see Section 3 in this chapter) and the Guide to Senior Executive Service Qualifications (at www.opm.gov/policy-data-oversight/senior-executive-service/reference-materials).

-OPM does not maintain registers of eligible candidates for the SES.
-Instead, agencies oversee the merit staffing process required for career entry.
-They determine position qualification requirements, advertise career vacancies at least throughout the government, and make selections for their SES positions.
+Individual agencies determine position qualification requirements, advertise career vacancies at least throughout the government, and make selections for their SES positions.
 Vacancies must be advertised for at least 14 calendar days and must be open to all federal employees in the civil service.
 Agencies may fill positions with former SES members eligible for reinstatement, by reassigning or transferring a current SES member, or by appointing a candidate development program graduate.

 Before an initial career appointment to the SES can be made, the candidate’s executive qualifications must be approved by an independent Qualifications Review Board.
-Those are OPM-administered independent boards of senior executives that assess the executive core qualifications of candidates and who must certify that a candidate has the broad leadership skills to be successful in a variety of SES positions.
+Those are OPM-administered independent boards of senior executives that assess the executive core qualifications of candidates and whether a candidate has the broad leadership skills to be successful in a variety of SES positions.

-Following a directive in Executive Order 13714 of 2015 to streamline the application process for SES positions, implementing memos of March 11 and June 28, 2016 (at www.chcoc.gov/transmittals) set guidelines for agencies to use hiring and review board submission methods other than those commonly applied, including an alternative to the traditional Executive Core Qualifications narrative.
+Following a directive in Executive Order 13714 of 2015 to streamline and simplify the application process for SES positions, guidance of March 11 and June 28, 2016 (at www.chcoc.gov/transmittals) set policies for agencies for using hiring and review board submission methods other than those commonly applied, including an alternative to the traditional Executive Core Qualifications narrative.

 The guidance also highlighted opportunities for training, partnering, and piloting of additional assessments; provided options for agencies to design hiring practices that best meet their needs; and instructed agencies to examine their hiring processes and make improvements in light of the guidance.
 OPM meanwhile advocated the development of new assessment methods, as well as alternative ways of documenting executive qualifications, such as video-based documentation, that could be used to satisfy the needs of review boards with less reliance on written materials.
 Agencies may consider all available submission options and select the option(s) best suited for their organizations as well as the specific requirements of positions for which they are hiring.